Amateur boxing: Professional admittance

 On several occasions in the 1990s, professional boxers, mostly from the post-Soviet states, resumed their amateur careers, namely: Nikolay Kulpin and Oleg Maskaev in 1993, Nikolai Valuev in 1994, Ruslan Chagaev in 1998.

 In June 2016, professional boxers were admitted in the Olympic Games and other tournaments sanctioned by the AIBA.
 This was done in part to level the playing field and provide all of the athletes with the same opportunities as government-sponsored boxers from socialist countries and post-Soviet republics.
 However, professional organizations strongly opposed that decision.

-Prior to this decision, amateur boxers from Western countries did not to compete at successive Olympic Games, as they typically turned professional after participating in the Games or other major international events.
+Prior to this decision, amateur boxers from Western countries did not tend to compete at successive Olympic Games, as they typically turned professional after participating in the Games or other major international events.
 Meanwhile, boxers from Cuba and certain post-Soviet states, where professional sports are currently or were previously banned, were often state-sponsored.
 Though arguably professionals de facto, these athletes remained officially amateur.